AdaCore/gnat-llvm/README.md

   the options that suit your needs.
 After installing/building, make sure the LLVM bin directory containing `llvm-config` and `clang` is in your `PATH`.

+  Alternatively, you can invoke make with an environment variable named `LLVM_CONFIG` pointing to your `llvm-config` binary, this way the LLVM you intend to use does not need to be in your `PATH`.

+      LLVM_CONFIG=/some/path/to/llvm-config make

   An alternative only suitable for core GNAT LLVM development on x86 native configurations is to use the following command, assuming you have CMake version >= 3.20 in your path: